bhdouglass/clickable/docs/index.rst

 Clickable
 =========

-Compile, build, and deploy Ubuntu Touch click packages all from the command line.
+Build and compile Ubuntu Touch apps easily from the command line.
+Deploy your apps to your Ubuntu Touch device for testing or test them on any desktop Linux distribution.
+Get logs for debugging and directly access a terminal on your device.

+Clickable is fully Open Source and can be found on `GitHub <https://github.com/bhdouglass/clickable>`__.
+Clickable is developed by `Brian Douglass <http://bhdouglass.com>`__ with a huge thank you to all the `contributors <https://github.com/bhdouglass/clickable/graphs/contributors>`__.

 Using Clickable
 ---------------